The location bar, which can be found above Dolphin's view, displays the path to the current folder. The location bar has two modes.

 remote hosts accessible via the FTP, NFS, SFTP, SMB (CIFS) or webdav protocols.

-It is also possible to use the kioslaves drop down list to access System Settings, fonts, trash, other programs and devices attached to your computer.
-See the drop down list for the full list of capabilities available from kioslaves on your system.
+It is also possible to use the kioslaves drop down box to access System Settings, fonts, trash, other programs and devices attached to your computer.
+See the drop down box for the full list of capabilities available from kioslaves on your system.

 If the Places panel is hidden; in both modes an additional icon in front of the path is displayed.
 This icon can be clicked with the mouse button to open a menu which offers quick access to “places” and storage media.
 See the section about the Places Panel for details.